Alipsa/munin/README.md

 }
 html.content()
 ```
+Note that from ver 1.2.3 of Ride, there is built-in support for Munin reports, and you have a View button
+instead of the "normal" Run button than does this magic for you (and adds bootstrap etc. making the View
+look the same as when viewed from a browser when run from within Munin).

 ## Parameterized reports
 When publishing a report you can optionally add report parameters in the form of